davidmoten/openapi-codegen/README.md

 * json only (xml not supported)

 ## Usage

+## General advice
-As much as possible make sure you put your types in the components/schemas section of your openapi yaml/json file (use $ref!).
+* As much as possible make sure you put your types in the `#/components/schemas` section of your openapi yaml/json file (use $ref!).
+The same goes for responses, pathItems, and anything else that can be referred to with a ref.
 Don't use anonymous types, it makes for an ugly experience with generated code.
+* Specify `format: int32` on integers to ensure you end up with `int/integer` types in generated code
+* Be sure to specify required properties

 ## Generated code examples
 Some examples follow.
 Note the following: